Breast screening

 2. When will I be invited for breast screening?

-In the UK, women aged 50 to their 71st birthday are invited for a mammogram every 3 years as part of a national breast screening programme.
+In the UK, women aged 50 or over are invited for a mammogram every 3 years until their 71st birthday.
+This is part of a national breast screening programme.

 This may not happen the year you turn 50, but it will happen by the time you’re 53.